sonic-net/SONiC/doc/Clock commands/clock_managment_hld.md

 1. config clock set-timezone <timezone> (to set timezone command)
 	* will get single input as a string, and validate it is valid as part of ("timedatectl list-timezones" command).
+	Validation will be done either by YANG model, or (if not possible) by issueing relevant error to log.
 	* Value will be stored in db for future upgrade operations.
 	  Value is persistent upcon reboot.
 	* Linux timedatectl with set-timezone flag will be called. e.g. timedatectl set-timezone "Asia/Kolkata"
+	* <b>In case NTP is enabled -> timezone configuration is allowed and overrides the current time.</b>

 2. config clock set-date "<YYYY-MM-DD HH:MM:SS>" (to set time and date)